 - Updating and perfecting your social media profiles like LinkedIn

-Staying organized in this area can minimize the impact that you feel any time you have a slump in your workflow.
+Staying organized in this area can minimize the impact you feel when you have a slump in your workflow.

 6. Your Portfolio

 The one other area of your job-hunting toolkit that is essential is your portfolio.
-It’s so important to getting more clients, it’s getting its own section.
+It’s so important to get more clients, it’s getting its own section.